Hisense A6N vs Samsung DU8002 (IPS)

 No

-The sound on the Hisense A6N can be described as rather flat, average - typical of budget televisions.
-However, when connecting an external audio system, users will not be disappointed, as the television supports most popular audio formats, including DTS and Dolby, allowing for significantly better sound experiences.
+Sound in the Hisense A6N can be described as rather flat and average, typical of budget televisions.
+However, when connected to an external audio system, users won't be disappointed, because the TV supports most popular audio formats, including DTS and Dolby, allowing for a much better audio experience.

 The sound in the DU8002 is clear and crisp, but unfortunately it lacks bass – this is the effect of a slim profile that sacrifices sound depth for an elegant appearance.
 When it comes to playing audio files, we won’t find support for DTS here, which may be a downside for more demanding users.
 Fortunately, the television supports the Dolby Digital Plus codec, allowing for Dolby Atmos sound to be transmitted to other devices, such as soundbars.
 This means we can enjoy spatial sound that adds a new dimension to movies and music.